vifo/SublimePerlTidy/README.markdown

 * Default settings now in DEFAULT_SETTINGS. (vifo)
 * User will now get a warning, if the command provided in "perltidy_cmd" is invalid. (vifo)
-* When running on Win32, will now search for "perltidy.bat" instead of "perltidy", if user did not specify "perltidy_cmd". (vifo)
+* When running on Windows, will now search for "perltidy.bat" instead of "perltidy", if user did not specify "perltidy_cmd". (vifo)
 * Changed subprocess handling.
 Now using Shell=False, when running commands, so we won't have to escape arguments, before passing them to perltidy.
 This